OWASP/owasp-masvs/Document/0x01-Acknowledgements.md

 ## About the Standard

-The Mobile Application Security Verification Standard is a list of security requirements for mobile applications that can be used by architects, developers, testers, security professionals, and consumers to define what a secure mobile application is.
-Together with the Mobile Security Testing Guide (MSTG), it provides a comprehensive set of requirements and test cases for mobile app security verification.
-WStandalone use of the MASVS requirements within all phases of the mobile app SDLC is also encouraged.
+The Mobile Application Security Verification Standard contains a comprehensive list of mobile app security requirements.
+It can be used in combination with the closely related Mobile Security Testing Guide (MSTG) to verify the security of mobile apps.
+Standalone use of the MASVS requirements for implementing a Secure mobile SDLC is also encouraged.

-This document is a fork of the OWASP Application Security Verification Standard written by Jim Manico.
+This document was started as a fork of the OWASP Application Security Verification Standard written by Jim Manico.

 ## Copyright and License